Certosa di Pavia: The church

 Access to the monastic complex is through a Renaissance-era vestibule, frescoed both inside and out.
 In the faded entrance lunette, two angels hold the coat of arms of the client Gian Galeazzo, with the Visconti snake and the imperial eagle.
 The upper decoration, drawn by Bernardino de 'Rossi in 1508, is better preserved.
 Inside, a marble arch with plant motifs bears tondi with the effigies of Gian Galeazzo and Filippo Maria Visconti.
 On the sides, the saints Christopher and Sebastian by Bernardino Luini, a follower of Leonardo.
 The whole interior is covered with Renaissance motifs in bright colors and decorated with the GRA-CAR monogram (Gratiarum Chartusia, Charterhouse of Grace).

 The church is built on a Latin cross plan, with a nave, two aisles and transept, typical of Gothic architecture.
 The chancel terminates with an apse.
 It is covered by crossed vaults on Gothic arches and is inspired, on a reduced scale, by the Duomo of Milan.
 The vaults are alternatively decorated with geometrical shapes and starry skies.
 The transept and the main chapel end with square-plan chapels with smaller, semi-circular apses on three sides.

 The façade of the church is famous for its exuberant decorations, typical of Lombard architecture, every part being decorated with reliefs, inlaid marble and statues.
 Sculptors who worked on it include Cristoforo Mantegazza and Giovanni Antonio Amadeo himself and Benedetto Briosco.
-In addition to applied sculpture, the facade itself has a rich sculptural quality because of the contrast between richly textured surfaces, projecting buttresses, horizontal courses and arched openings, some of which are shadowed, while those in the small belfries are open to the sky.
+In addition to applied sculpture, the façade itself has a rich sculptural quality because of the contrast between richly textured surfaces, projecting buttresses, horizontal courses and arched openings, some of which are shadowed, while those in the small belfries are open to the sky.
 The façade, created by superimposing simple rectangles, is loaded with decorations, a typical procedure of Lombard Renaissance architecture and is made of Carrara marble and to a lesser extent Candoglia marble, stone of Varenna, Saltrio stone and Egyptian red porphyry (probably derived from architectural finds from the Roman age).